 How to Clone Cannabis

 In the world of cannabis, cloning is a fast and cheap way for growers to make new cannabis plants.
-The fact that the clone will have the same genetics as the parent, and therefore identical characteristics like taste, smell and strength, is a boon for growers who want to maintain strong harvests with plants that maintain the same properties and traits.
-Cannabis clones make it simple (and practically free) to expand your collection of psychoactive flora.
+The fact that the clone will have the same genetics as the parent, and therefore identical characteristics like taste, smell, and strength, is a boon for growers who want to maintain strong harvests with plants that maintain the same properties and traits.
+Cloning is, in theory, the great equalizer when it comes to cannabis.
+A small grower can produce the same cannabis strains as top-notch growers as long as they have access to the clones, and can even breed new strains that can propel those small growers into the mainstream.
+Whether you're looking for a powerful THC-heavy strain, one with tons of terpenes and flavor, and even low-THC strains that allow other cannabinoids like CBD to take the lead.
+Cannabis clones make it simple (and practically free) to expand your collection of psychoactive flora, especially for those who can legally home grow plants of their own!
 So, if you've got a green thumb and want to attempt cloning your own plants, continue reading to find out how!

 The Benefits of Cloning Cannabis